 Take a two-wheeled tour

-Guided bike tours of Montréal combine sight-seeing with exercise and historical knowledge of the city, from Old Montréal and the Lachine Canal to the Plateau and other neighbourhoods known for their distinctly Montréal style.
+Guided bike tours of Montréal, including private tours, combine sight-seeing with exercise and historical knowledge of the city, from Old Montréal and the Lachine Canal to the Plateau and other neighbourhoods known for their distinctly Montréal style.
 Fitz & Follwell offers private and group bike tours of essential sights and hidden gems, plus neighbourhood walking tours.
 Spade & Palacio takes riders on a variety of themed tours “beyond the bike lanes” as well as “non-touristy” walking tours.
 Ride with Montréal On Wheels to hear about the history of city sights or book a personalized private tour for yourself or your family.

 Be your own tour guide on a visit to one of the city's large nature parks or take a boat ride with Navark, welcoming bikes on board for trips from Boucherville to Îles-de-Boucherville, Lachine to Châteauguay and Notre-Dame-de-l’Île-Perrot to Pointe-des-Cascades.
 Explore more of Montréal on two wheels with our guide to all things biking and bike rides perfect for visitors.